lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 :::info

-This function internally delegates the handling of native tokens to the {universalReceiver} function passing `_TYPEID_LSP0_VALUE_RECEIVED` as typeId and an empty bytes array as received data.
+This function internally delegates the handling of native tokens to the [`universalReceiver`](#universalreceiver) function passing `_TYPEID_LSP0_VALUE_RECEIVED` as typeId and an empty bytes array as received data.

 :::